UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-03-28-Intune-Win32-CustomScript.md

 It scans through registry and will list all applications on device.<br>
 Installing Intel Graphics drivers requires device reboot.
 It can be done with installation parameter but it will do the reboot immediately which in business is not a good option.
 Better way is to act accordingly to return codes.<br>

-**Soft reboot** - will only show Toast notification that your device needs to be restarted after installing distributed software.
+## Soft reboot<br> - will only show Toast notification that your device needs to be restarted after installing distributed software.
 In your OS language.

 ![soft]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-03-28_4.jpg)